apmwebdev/odin-rails-facebook/notes.md

   association (so users can still like or comment on it while being none-the-wiser).
 - Style it up nicely!
 We’ll dive into HTML/CSS in the next course.
+- Add notification menu
+- Automatically mark notifications as read at some point